SNmcdarby1/xascapade-safari-guides-travel/README.md

 ### 9. Deployment.

 I deployed the page in Github page under settings.
-Scroll down to the Github pages.
+In order to deploy the project, you need to push it to a remote branch and start a fresh workspace from that branch.
+Every gitpod configuration is versioned in the root of your git repository.
+Once you have committed the changes made in your files.
+Next the  git push command is used to transfer or push the commit, which is made on a local branch in your computer to a remote repository like GitHub.
+The command used for pushing to GitHub as given below. git push 'remote_name' 'branch_name.
+Once you have succeeded you access the settings page in github.
+Select the desired repository.
+Click on the settings link on the top right side of your github navigation bar.
+In the settings page scroll down to the Github pages.
 Select the main-branch under the source.
 Once selected clickthe save button.
 A link will be enabled,once you receive the link you select it copy the link on your search engine.
 This will lead you to your public page.
 Ad that is how you deploy your repository to a public site.

 ### 10. Testing
+Differrent types of Testing

+1.validation testing by 3wschool validator.
+To verify that the code is clean.
+By scanning pages using W3C HTML/JS  validator and W3C CSS Validator.
+2.Git pod Unit testing and Usability System testing 3.Browser compatibility testing cross-browser testing is an integral part of system testing.
+4.Responsive mobe testing.
+Check the mobile responsiveness of your website.
+By focusing on mobile-first indexing 70% of users prefer to browse the internet over mobile these days.
+By making sure the website should be as functional and pleasing on mobile as it is on desktops.
+5.User acceptance testing –users test the application to make sure This activity is carried out either by the organization or by the client.
 The site was deployed in github and i shared the link to family and other users through whats app platform that made it easier to access the links on their phones.
 I also shared the using emailing process for desktop users and other devices as ipads,tablets, etc.
-* The lighthouse test results of the pge was as follows, Performances is at 72, Accessibility at 82, Best performance at 86 and the SEO at 92. as it shows in the attached pdf.
+6. The lighthouse test results of the pge was as follows, Performances is at 72, Accessibility at 82, Best performance at 86 and the SEO at   92. as it shows in the attached pdf.

 * In the developers tool i accessed the the inspect the DOM by right clicking the mouse right button and select the inspect property. and i could edit different properties such as Appearance, Sources,Elements, Network,performance, Console and the lighthouse settings. as shown in the image below.